 Located in Milwaukee, Wisconsin, and founded in 1970, Milwaukee Ballet transforms lives and connects communities through inspiring performance, community engagement, education, and training.
 Milwaukee Ballet hosts an international company of 24 dancers and a second company of 20 dancers, and is one of the few dance organizations in the nation to maintain its own orchestra.

-Michael Pink is the longest-serving artistic director in the organization’s history.
-Since joining Milwaukee Ballet Company in 2002, he has since established himself as a prominent member of Milwaukee’s arts community, demonstrating his commitment to the future of dance through new work, education, and collaboration.
-In 2019, he hosted the grand opening of the state-of-the art headquarters, Baumgartner Center for Dance.
-His celebrated production of Peter Pan was broadcast nationally on PBS, and his Romeo & Juliet was broadcast in the state of Wisconsin.
+Michael Pink is the longest-serving Artistic Director in the organization’s history.
+Since joining Milwaukee Ballet Company in 2002, he has established himself as a prominent member of Milwaukee’s arts community, demonstrating his commitment to the future of dance through new work (including six full-length world premieres), education, and community engagement.